vishesh/kcss/README.md

     $ cmake ..
     $ make
     $ sudo make install

+    or `su -c make install`

 We build under subdirectory 'build' to keep source tree clean from intermediate binary and configuration files.
 You can build it directly on source tree as well.

-If you have trouble with cmake searching for KDE4 libraries, install `kdelibs5-dev`:
+If you have trouble with cmake searching for KDE4 libraries, install `kdelibs-dev`.

-    $ sudo apt-get install kdelibs5-dev

 Usage
 -----